zachmccabe/zachmccabe.github.io/nonfiction.md

 ## 5 questions to ask

-Forget about Photoshop.
+Forget about Photoshop for now.
 Don't worry about deep fakes.
 The real question isn't about techno-phantoms.
 The real question is the same as always: *who trusts you?*

-Here are the questions I've been taught to ask.
-(These are also the questions I trust my clients, editors and audience to ask my pictures.)
+Here are the questions I've been taught to ask a picture:

 + Where is it published?
 + Why publish it now?
 + Who made it, and who is it for?
 + How can I verify it?
 + What did it cost, and what's the payoff?

+(These are the questions I trust my clients, editors and audience to ask my pictures, too.)